digits58/xsImport/README.md

 ## Why
 There are difficulties during compositing to take exported animation frames and importing them into AfterEffects with correct timing.
 Current methods include tedious work to manually time the frames and/or consumes space to avoid it.
 This provides a solution to both.
 The script allows the user to read a common file format XDTS for timesheets to automatically import all frames and time them correctly in AfterEffects.
 It is estimated to save ~24hr of production time for every minute of animation produced and in some cases avoid accumulating 100's of GB from importing with video files instead of image sequences.

+## Install / Download
+Find the releases on the sidebar on the right or visit [Releases](https://github.com/digits58/xsImport/releases) to download the latest version `ExposureSheetImport-vX.X.X.jsx`

 ## Usage
 ![image](https://user-images.githubusercontent.com/115112505/195144996-5333424f-1a44-4bd8-8f8f-6641ab4203ae.png)